darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 -   Horizontal, vertical or diagonal movement of the mouse cursor
 -   Movement of a knob/joystick on an input device

-When employing an input device, you can directly assign a control knob or joystick to an action.
+When using an input device, you can directly assign a control knob or joystick to an action.
 However, this will significantly reduce the flexibility of such devices, as you will be able to use the knob/joystick only to control one action.
-Conversely, by prefixing the movement with a key or button press you can use the same knob/joystick to control multiple actions.
+By prefixing the movement with a key or button press you can use the same knob/joystick to control multiple actions.

 ## triggering multiple shortcuts at once